 Temperature and pressure can be measured merely to collect data to keep track of the temperature ranges that occur during the comminution process and to ensure that the pressure created by the various nozzles is sufficient to result in the ultra-fine particles.
 The sound is measured in second chamber 106 to obtain a reading of how intense the comminution process is in the cavitation chamber.
 In particular, the frequency of the sound that occurs in this chamber is measured.
 Typically, the frequency emitted depends on the conditions when cavitation is induced.
-Frequencies are generally within the range of 500-1000 KHz.
+Frequencies are generally within the range of 10-1000 KHz.
 In an alternate embodiment, mill 100 can be used in a production line to comminute the material in mass volume.
 In such a case, the data from the sensors can be fed back to a computer-controlled mill to control the comminution process.
-An embodiment of this data control system for the mill of the present invention will be discussed in further detail with respect to FIG. 4.